cyberang3l/kdeconnect-sms/README.md

 sudo git clone https://github.com/cyberang3l/kdeconnect-sms.git sudo ln -s /opt/kdeconnect-sms/kdeconnect-sms /usr/local/bin/kdeconnect-sms
 ```
+> **TIP**: If you think the `kdeconnect-sms` command name feels too long, you can alway rename the symlink to whatever you like.
+The bash completion code always works as it is based on the basename of the command.
+I personally rename it to `sms` by changing the `ln -s` command from the previous code box to:
+>
+> `sudo ln -s /opt/kdeconnect-sms/kdeconnect-sms /usr/local/bin/sms`

 Create a sample `.addressBook` file in you home directory and edit as needed: